Stratiz/Eden/README.md

 Due to Eden's flexible design, the learning curve is minimal and is perfect for teams onboarding new developers or studios looking for a consistent and predictable framework.

-Eden is designed to be as predictable as possible, meaning there's no room for unexpected behavior or obscure edge cases.
+Eden is designed to be as predictable as possible, meaning there's no room for unexpected behavior or tedious edge cases.

 - **Module Aggregation for simple requiring**